Mangopay/api-docs/entities/v2.01/766_the-kyc-document-object_top.md

 2. Upload a file through a [entity_link entity="208"]`Page`[/entity_link].
 A document should get several pages
 3. Edit the object Document and set the `Status` field to "VALIDATION_ASKED" (instead of "CREATED")
 4. The demand is received by our team.
 The object is waiting for a "VALIDATED" status

+[alert type="danger"]Note that you are not allowed to store KYC documents on your side unless you have permission from the approriate authorities in your country[/alert]